-Did you know that U.S. infomercial sales were expected to hit $250 billion in 2015?¹ Wait, I don’t even own a Snuggie®!
+Did you know that U.S. infomercials are a $250 billion industry?¹ Wait, I don’t even own a Snuggie®!
 What is it exactly that these infomercials do to sell like gangbusters?
-They sell BENEFITS, BABY—and you should be selling benefits over features in your business too.
+They sell BENEFITS—and you should be selling benefits over features in your business too.

 The reason I’m bringing up infomercial sales is to demonstrate the financial gain that can be realized from touting benefits and not simply features.